-- (i) Credit risk - 1) Exposure of credit risk - a) As at reporting, the Company's exposure to credit risk and the maximum exposure were mainly from: - i) The carrying amount of financial assets recognized in the balance sheet; and - ii) The amount of liabilities as a result from the Company providing financial guarantees were USD\$500,000 thousand and USD\$200,000 thousand as of December 31, 2021 and 2020, respectively (the amounts are equivalent to \$13,840,000 thousand and \$5,696,000 thousand, respectively).
+- (i) Credit risk - 1) Exposure of credit risk - a) As at reporting, the Company's exposure to credit risk and the maximum exposure were mainly from: - i) The carrying amount of financial assets recognized in the balance sheet; and - ii) The amount of liabilities as a result from the Company providing financial guarantees were USD\$300,000 thousand and USD\$500,000 thousand as of December 31, 2022 and 2021, respectively (the amounts are equivalent to \$9,213,000 thousand and \$13,840,000 thousand, respectively).

 In June 2019, the subsidiaries entered into a three-year syndicated loan agreement with Far Eastern International Bank and other four banks.
 The total credit facility under this loan agreement is US\$200,000 thousand.
-The Company is the joint guaranter of this syndicated loan agreement.
+In April 2022, the preceding syndicated loan agreement has lapsed after the outstanding amount had been paid off.